archydragon/urusai/README.md

 Control
 -------

 Send to the bot subscription from JID set as owner in configuration file.
-Then you may manage using the following commands:
+Then use the following commands for bot management (you may use either short or full names of them):

+  * ``h[elp]`` — show information about available commands
   * ``p[ing]`` — pong!
   * ``s[tatus] <YOUR_STATUS_MESSAGE>`` — update status message
   * ``o[wner] l[ist]`` — list of bot's owners